 - Salt (sea, Kosher, or table)

 - 1/4 cup finely grated Pecorino Romano cheese

 - 1/2 pound linguini fini, spaghettini, or your favorite long pasta

 - 1 tablespoon very coarse, freshly ground black pepper

-- 1. Bring a large pot of water to a boil.
-Sprinkle in enough sea salt so that it tastes seasoned.
-Meanwhile, mix the cheeses together in a small bowl.
-When the water boils, add the linguini and cook it for 6 minutes, stirring occasionally.
-Near the end of cooking, scoop out about 1/2 cup of cooking water and reserve.
+- Meanwhile, mix both of the cheeses together in a small bowl.
+When the water boils, add the pasta and cook it for 6 minutes, stirring occasionally.
+Near the end of cooking, scoop out about 1/2 cup of cooking water and set it aside.

 - Drain the pasta in a and dump it back on the pot.
 Drop in the butter, oil, and 1/2 tablespoon pepper and stir with tongs or a large fork, lifting and folding the pasta together.
 Add about 1/4 cup of the pasta water to the pot and place it over medium-high heat.
 Cook for a minute, stirring to emulsify the sauce.
 Test a noodle to see if it's done.
 It should still be a bit firm in the center, though not as stiff as licorice.

 - Remove from the heat and sprinkle half the cheese over the pasta.
 Blend once more, then divide the pasta among four warm bowls.
 Pass the rest of the cheese and pepper at the table.